-The Feria de Agosto is one of Spain's most popular street festivals (perhaps second only to Las Fallas in Valencia).
-Malaga outside this time is a city dominated by its airport and the tourists that arrive in the city from a plane hoping for much more.
-You're advised to head away from Malaga as soon as possible.
+The Feria de Agosto is one of Spain's most popular street festivals (perhaps second only to Las Fallas de Valencia).
+Málaga outside this time is a city dominated by its airport and the tourists that arrive in the city from a plane hoping for much more.
+You're advised to head away from Málaga as soon as possible.

 02 of 05

 Ronda is where modern bullfighting began.
 As a result, the Ronda bullring is held in very high regard among aficionados.
 However, with Ronda tucked away in the mountains, its bullring is not that accessible for genuine bullfighting fans.
 Perhaps to preserve Ronda's status as the genuine home of bullfighting and not a tourist trap, there are very few fights actually staged in Ronda.

 The Corridas Goyescas, which take place in September, are Ronda's most celebrated bullfights.
 There might be fights at other times, but they will be sporadic.

 Even if there is no fight on, though, the bullfighting museum, though small, has some impressive exhibits, including blood-splattered cloaks as worn by some of the pioneers of bullfighting.

 Bullfights tend to be in evening, so you'll probably want to find a hotel in Ronda.

 Ronda is 50km in land from the Costa del Sol.
 The 'road to Ronda' from San Pedro is a terrifying experience!
 Here's how to get from Málaga to Ronda.

 Ronda is the most beautiful of all the pueblos blancos (white villages).
 Built atop a high ravine, the historic bridges are quite a sight.